 My girls were mesmerized by it and it gave a good overview of what we’d be experiencing that day.

 If you’re exploring the plantation online, the website offers detailed descriptions so your little ones get a good picture of the place and Scholastic also has a great page of Plimoth Plantation virtual field trip videos.

-Real Native Americans, who are descended from the Wampanoag tribe–the ones who helped the pilgrims–work at the plantation.
+You can’t have a discussion on facts about the first Thanksgiving without understanding the real Native Americans, who are descended from the Wampanoag tribe–the ones who helped the pilgrims–work at the plantation.

 They talk about their ancestors, show the kids games that Wampanoag kiddos used to play, demonstrate crafts and food preparation, and just generally answer questions.

 Down a trail and around a bend, actors portray actual members of the English settlement in thatch-roofed homes.